How large is the Guild and when was it founded?

 The Guild maintains a library of several hundred quilt books that are available for loan on a monthly basis.
 A monthly Fun Day, held on the second Saturday each month from 9:00AM till 4:00PM offers an opportunity for fellowship in an informal setting (see the calendar page for additional information).

 What Community Service projects are available?

 The SWFQG is very proud of our Community Service program and its many accomplishments.
-In 2013 alone, our guild donated more than 350 quilts and blankets to a wide variety of organizations in our community.
+Annually our guild donates more than 350 quilts and blankets to a wide variety of organizations in our community.